-The Physics Department hosts strong research groups in the fields of Astrophysics, Biophysics, Condensed Matter Physics, Materials, Medical Physics, Nuclear Physics, Particle Physics, and Space Materials.
+The Physics Department hosts strong research groups in the fields of astrophysics, extraterrestrial materials, condensed matter physics, quantum information and quantum materials, particle and nuclear physics, and biophysics.
 Undergraduates are encouraged to take advantage of these research groups and participate in the cutting-edge research that is conducted in the department.
 Engaging actively in research as an undergraduate student is highly recommended for students planning to do a PhD in Physics or in another science.

 How do you find the research group which is right for you?

 As a starting point, please investigate the research descriptions on the departmental research web site, and consider attending the Physics 582 seminars.
 The next step is either to directly contact professors whose research interests you, or to schedule a meeting with the undergraduate research coordinator who can advise you about research opportunities that match your interests.
 All students wishing to do a research project will eventually have to make one-on-one contact with the advising professor.
 You should contact the professor by email and ask for a meeting to discuss possible research projects.
 A good preparation for this meeting is to read about the professor’s research on the website, and to bring a resume and/or a list of courses completed along with any relevant skills.